 Big data is changing clinical practice as well.
 The availability of data has enabled managers and insurers to go beyond traditional roles and address clinical questions.
 For the first time, analysts can measure the comparative effectiveness of different healthcare interventions.
 They can talk to physicians, nurse practitioners, and physician assistants about their clinical practices.
 They can discourage patients from undergoing unnecessary operations.
 For years, clinical decisions were made by clinicians, but the availability of data is beginning to change this.
 For example, the Centers for Disease Control and Prevention uses Data to Care (D2C) procedures to identify HIV patients who have stopped taking their medications.
 Careful communication with these patients can bring them back to care.
-In addition, payers such as Amazon are organizing population level interventions to improve delivery of care.
+In addition, payers such as Amazon are organizing population-level interventions to improve delivery of care.
 Analysts are alerting primary care providers about potential substance abuse and alerting patients about the need for flu shots.
 These efforts are giving extended clinical roles to data analysts.

 Data are changing the healthcare equation.
-Today, managers have data on what is best for patients and can work with their clinicians to change practices.
-For example, analysts have been able to examine pairs of drugs that cause a side effect not associated with use of either drug on its own.
+Today, managers have data on what is best for patients, and they can work with their clinicians to change practices.
+For example, analysts have been able to examine pairs of drugs that cause a side effect not associated with the use of either drug on its own.
 They found that Paxil, a widely used antidepressant, and Pravastatin, a cholesterol-lowering drug, raise patients’ blood sugar level when used together (Tatonetti et al. 2012).
 In this example, and other comparative effectiveness studies, we see an emerging new role for data scientists.

 [H1] Content of Chapters